The NISC IV program within the Civil group at Leidos has an exciting opportunity for a Flight Procedures / TERPS / Air Traffic Control Specialist.

 - Use Microsoft Office Tool Suites or specific FAA propriety software programs such as Terminal Area Route Generation Evaluation and Traffic Simulation (TARGETS), Automated Procedure Tracking System (APTS), Digital Terrain Elevation Model (DTED), Obstacle Authoritative Source (OAS), etc. for evaluating and tracking various programs.

-Normally requires a BA Degree and 8-12 years of prior relevant experience OR Masters with 6-10 years of prior relevant experience.
-Additional related work experience can be substituted for a degree at the hiring manager's discretion.
+Normally requires a BA Degree and 8 years of prior relevant experience OR Masters with 6- years of prior relevant experience.
+Additional years of related work experience may be substituted for a degree at the hiring manager's discretion.

 - Must have expertise in the regulatory requirements contained in FAA regulatory handbook and orders as it applies to Terminal Instrument Procedures (TERPS) and overall instrument flight procedures, in particular FAA Order 8260.3 Terminal Instrument Procedure Development, FAA Order 8260.19 Flight Procedures and Airspace, and the various Orders and Directives addressed therein.